 The last bit is fed back to the first after passing through as many adders as there are register stages, introducing a propagation delay that can be significant.
-This is corrected in the equivalent Galois or modular configuration, shown in Figure 14.14.
+This is corrected in the equivalent Galois or modular configuration, shown in Figure 6.14.
 This puts the adders between the register stages, so that the addition is accumulated into the bits as they advance through it.

-Figure 14.13.
-A linear feedback shift register.

-Figure 14.14.
+Figure 6.14.
 The Galois configuration for a shift register.

 The sequence of bits generated by an LFSR will repeat after the register returns to the same state; the maximum possible sequence length is $2^N - 1$ (the all-0's state is not allowed because the system would get stuck there).
-Values for the taps a_i that give such maximal sequences can be found by asking that the z-transform of the recursion relation not have smaller polynomial factors, in much the same way as prime numbers are found [Gershenfeld, 1999a].
+Values for the taps a_i that give such maximal sequences can be found by asking that the z-transform of the recursion relation not have smaller polynomial factors, in much the same way as prime numbers are found [Gershenfeld, 1999].
 The resulting sequences satisfy many tests of randomness [Simon et al., 1994], including a power spectrum that is flat up to the recurrence time, an autocorrelation function that equals 1 for a delay of 0 and the inverse of the sequence length otherwise, and the same number of 0's and 1's (plus 1, because the all-0's state has been omitted).
-Table 14.1 gives the coefficients for maximal LFSRs for a number of register lengths.
+Table 6.1 gives the coefficients for maximal LFSRs for a number of register lengths.
+Table 6.1.
+For maximal LFSR $x_n = \sum{i=1}^{N} a_i x{n-i} \pmod{2}$, lag i values for which a_i 1 for the given order N (all of the other a_i 's are 0).